Epsilon-Minimax Solutions of Statistical Decision Problems: Approximate Solutions for Minimax Problems

-\begin{remark}[\emph{Least-favorable distribution}] The statistical decision problems we study in this paper can be interpreted as the following two-player zero-sum game: the two players are 1) the statistician who has pure strategies $\mathcal{D} = \{ d_1, d_2, ..., d_I\}$, and 2) ``nature'', whose set of pure strategies is given by the parameter space $\Theta$.
+\begin{remark}[\emph{Approximate Least-favorable distribution}] The statistical decision problems we study in this paper can be interpreted as the following two-player zero-sum game: the two players are 1) the statistician who has pure strategies $\mathcal{D} = \{ d_1, d_2, ..., d_I\}$, and 2) ``nature'', whose set of pure strategies is given by the parameter space $\Theta$.
 The payoff function is $R(d_i, \theta)$.
 In the mixed extension of the game, in each round, the statistician first chooses a mixed strategy $p_t \in \Delta(\mathcal{D})$, and then nature responds with a choice $\theta_t$.
 Surprisingly, Algorithm~\ref{alg:mirror_descent} not only outputs (provably) an approximate minimax solution for the statistician, but also gives (provably) an approximate maximin solution for nature.
 In particular, the empirical distribution of the sequence of nature's best responses, $\{\theta_{t}\}_{t=1}^{T}$, is an \emph{$\epsilon$-maximin} strategy for nature.
 See Appendix~\ref{sec:S_games} for a detailed explanation.
 More generally, it is worth noting that it is straightforward to modify Algorithm \ref{alg:mirror_descent} to directly find maximin solutions to statistical decision problems in which nature has finitely many pure strategies $\{\theta_1, \ldots, \theta_{I}\}$, even when the space of decision rules for the statistician is unrestricted (instead of doing mirror descent, we simply do mirror ascent).\footnote{While there are clearly many instances of maximin problems in which the parameter space for nature has finitely many elements (see, for example, \cite{gilles2020evasive}), maximin problems in statistical decision theory typically feature an infinite parameter space.
 While this parameter space can always be discretized (for example, see \cite{chamberlain2000econometric}, \cite{hartline2024subgame,guo2025algorithmic}), the justification for such a discretization is very different from the one we use to focus on minimax problems with finitely many decision rules.
 As mentioned in the introduction, our motivation to consider finitely many decision rules reflects the practical consideration that one is typically only interested in the performance of relatively simple rules that could be used in practice.} The best response for the statistician is obtained via Bayes risk minimization.
-Other recent algorithms for directly solving a certain class of maximin problems can be found in \cite{balter2024solving}. \end{remark}
+The $t$-th epoch update for the probabilities attached to each element of the set $\{\theta_1, \ldots, \theta_{I}\}$---denoted $\pi_{i,t}$---take the form: